A softer-than-expected US inflation report may encourage less aggressive rate hikes from the Federal Reserve

 The damage from the lockdown is staggering.
 Bloomberg Economics expects GDP could drop 6% in 2020, and doesn’t see activity returning to pre-virus levels for a couple of years.
 This pain is nowhere more evident than in the labour market: more people lost their jobs in April than any other month on record...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.